Top Sirloin Steak: What it is and How to Cook it

 The sirloin primal is divided into two distinct subprimals, the top sirloin butt and the bottom sirloin butt, and the top sirloin steak is cut from the more tender top portion of its subprimal.

-This steak is a grilling favorite, and since it’s a very lean cut of beef, it does great with marinades and sauces that tenderize the meat.
+This steak is a grilling favorite, and since it’s a very lean cut of beef.
+It does great with marinades and sauces that tenderize the meat.

 Where to buy top sirloin steak

-Sirloin steaks are readily available at grocery stores and butchers alike, but make sure you pay attention to the labels
+Sirloin steaks are readily available at grocery stores and butchers alike, but make sure you pay attention to the labels.

 You may also see labels such as “tip sirloin,” or “top sirloin cap”.
-This cut is from the densely marbled tip portion of the top sirloin, and can also be called picanha
+This cut is from the densely marbled tip portion of the top sirloin and can also be called picanha

-This specific portion of top sirloin steak combines intense beef flavor and incredible marbling to get the best of both worlds.
+This portion of top sirloin steak combines intense beef flavor and incredible marbling to get the best of both worlds.

-You can also source top sirloin online via prevalent meat purveyors.
-Check out our guide to the nine best places for buying meat online
+Check out our guide to the nine best places for buying meat online for more options.

 Is top sirloin steak healthy?